Wakefield is a high security prison for men, including men convicted of a sex offence, in West Yorkshire.

 A maximum of 3 adults can visit at one time, plus children.
 At least one visitor must be 18 or older at every visit.

-Residents who have been sentenced can have between 2 and 4 visits every 4 weeks, depending on their privileges.
+Prisoners who have been sentenced can have between 2 and 4 visits every 4 weeks, depending on their privileges.

-Residents on remand can have up to 4 visits a week, depending on availability.
+Prisoners on remand can have up to 4 visits a week, depending on availability.

 Contact Wakefield if you have any questions about visiting.